Category Archives: Project: Enfield Himalayan

 Engine and transmission

-Much is made of the 410LS’s meagre 24hp because we’re so used to bikes delivering over 100hp per litre.
-Don’t forget Honda’s CRF450L makes about the same.
-It’s when you combine it with the strapping 190-kilo wet weight you’d think it can’t possibly work.
-Yet it does – and in a way that you won’t find on a similar powered and much lighter 250 trail bike like the WR250R, KLX250S or CRF250L which I’ve also used in recent years, as well as a 310GS.
-I prefer riding the REH to all of them.
+Much is made of the 410LS’s meagre 24hp (or even 22) because we’re so used to bikes delivering over 100hp per litre.
+Don’t forget Honda’s ill-concieved CRF450L makes about the same.
+It’s when you combine 24hp with the strapping 190-kilo wet weight you’d think it can’t possibly work.
+Yet it does – and in a way that you won’t find on a similar powered and much lighter 250 trail bike like the WR250R, KLX250S, CRF250L or 300L which I’ve also used, as well as a 310GS.
+I prefered riding my REH to all of them.

 OLYMPUS DIGITAL CAMERA